kthy/wren/README.txt

 Now open wren.cfg with e.g. Notepad and check that the wowsPath at the top matches the WoWs bin directory on your computer.
 If you're running WoWs through Steam, it should be fine.
+If your in-game language is not English, you'll also need to change the locale setting.
+For a list of locales, look in the
+<wowsPath>\<number>\res\texts directory.

-Don't touch anything else in the file, unless you're feeling particularly adventurous.
+Don't touch anything else in the cfg file, unless you're feeling particularly adventurous.

 If you simply double click the exe file now, the next time you start WoWs you should see the ship names in your game prefixed with markers showing which ones